 You chose your new home with care.
 It's important to take the same care to find an experienced and knowledgeable loan officer.
 Applying for a mortgage can be complicated, and an experienced lender can help guide through the process.
 Our advice is to find a loan officer before you make an offer on a home.
 The following 8 important questions will help you ensure that you're working with an experienced loan officer:

-4. What kind of pre – approvals can I get to know I can eventually get a loan?
 Lenders provide different types of approvals prior to the final approval and closing of your loan.
-Lenders call these by different terms such as a pre – qualification, initial credit approval, initial credit approval in addition to pre – approval.
+Lenders call these by different terms such as a pre-qualification, initial credit approval, initial credit approval in addition to pre-approval.
 Some lenders provide an electronic initial approval while other lenders provide a full manual review of loan applications with an underwriter to provide additional assurances on your loan application.
-Make sure you understand the differences between the assurances that your lender will provide to you before closing to reduce any last minute surprises.
+Make sure you understand the differences between the assurances that your lender will provide to you before closing to reduce any last-minute surprises.